On the Bogolubov-de Gennes Equations: Introduction

-If the external fields are zero, as we assume in this paper, then the equations are translationally invariant (when considered in $\R^2$).
+Since we assumed that the external fields are zero, the equations are translationally invariant (when considered in $\R^d$).
 Because of the gauge invariance, it is natural to consider the simplest, gauge (magnetically) translationally invariant solutions, i.e. solutions invariant under the transformations